 Where is the UCC located?

-What will happen to me when I get there?
+What will happen when I get to the UCC?

-Although your primary healthcare provider may have arranged for you to go to the UCC to be admitted, an inpatient bed may not be ready when you get there.
-You will be notified when a bed is ready.Back to top
+Even if you’re going to the UCC to be admitted to the hospital, an inpatient bed may not be ready right away.
+The UCC staff will take care of you while you’re waiting.
+They will tell you when a bed is ready.Back to top

 Why was another person seen before me even though I got here first?

-Will I automatically be admitted to the hospital after coming to the UCC?
+Will I always be admitted to the hospital after coming to the UCC?

-Do I need to notify my insurance company when I visit the UCC?
+Do I need to tell my insurance company when I visit the UCC?